 We’ve talked about how to find your God-given Genius and defining your purpose.
-Knowing both of these are essential for effective goal-setting (if you haven’t read those articles yet, click the links to read them now!).
+Knowing both of these are essential for effective goal-setting.
 However, once you’re ready to set goals—it can be a daunting process.

 Here are eight ways to set effective goals that will help you move towards achieving your God-given potential!

 By putting your goals on paper, you make them concrete, tangible, and physically real.
 Many studies have shown that people who write down their goals are ten times more likely to achieve them than those who have only mental goals.

 Highly effective goals are stated in the present tense.